medusa-ui/hydra/README.md

 ## Running the sample implementation locally
 If you wish to use the Postgres sample implementation, set up a local postgres (https://www.postgresql.org/download/).

-Update, if neccesary, update values in the `application.yml`.
+If neccesary, update values in the `application.yml`.

 ```
 spring: